 It is using the AF influence traffic mechanism to route the traffic for a collection of UEs.
 The AF provides the Category information in AF request to indicate which information elements (e.g. Spatial Validity Condition, Application Identifier, FQDN range, Temporal Validity Condition, Target UE Identifier) are used to determine the collection of UEs for traffic offload.

-Editor's note: It is FFS how to indicate the information elements included in Category information, e.g. the AF request includes Group identifier-1 and Spatial Validity Condition (location information-1 and location information-2).
-The Category information may indicate the Group identifier-1 and location information-1 are used to determine the collection of UEs.

 The information elements defined in clause 5.6.7 in TS 23.501 [2] can be reused, the categories include:

 - Category 1: Spatial Validity Condition (Area of Interest, geographical area etc.), e.g. the traffic routing mechanism is applied to the UEs located in the same Area of Interest.